 - In a nine-year investigation of patients with coronary heart disease, TM led to a 48% reduction in the rate of major clinical events (all-cause mortality plus non-fatal myocardial infarction and stroke) compared to controls who received education on risk factor reduction.
 Regularity of TM was significantly associated with longer survival; subjects who practised the technique regularly showed a 66% risk reduction for major clinical events.
-TM also reduced blood pressure and psychosocial distress [9]. - TM produced clinically significant reductions in systolic and diastolic blood pressure, without adverse side-effects [9-18, 22-25, 32-45, 413-414]. - TM was more effective in reducing mild hypertension than either progressive muscular relaxation, a pseudo-meditation procedure (which attempted to imitate the TM technique), or a 'usual care' programme of advice on weight loss, salt restriction, exercise, and alcohol intake [10-12, 32].
+TM also reduced blood pressure and psychosocial distress [9]. - TM produced clinically significant reductions in systolic and diastolic blood pressure, without adverse side-effects [9-18, 22-25, 32-45, 413-414].
+TM was effective in lowering systolic and diastolic blood pressure in both high- and low-risk groups on six measures of hypertension risk: psychosocial stress, obesity, alcohol use, physical inactivity, dietary sodium-potassium ratio, and a composite measure of these factors [11]. - Over one year, subjects practising TM demonstrated reduced use of antihypertensive medication relative to control groups [13].
+A cost-effectiveness analysis indicated that TM compared favourably with pharmacological treatment for hypertension [14].

-- TM was effective in lowering systolic and diastolic blood pressure for men and women in both high- and low-risk groups on six measures of hypertension risk: psychosocial stress, obesity, alcohol use, physical inactivity, dietary sodium-potassium ratio, and a composite measure of these factors [11]. - Over one year, subjects practising TM demonstrated reduced use of antihypertensive medication relative to control groups [13].
-An analysis of cost-effectiveness indicated that TM could compare favourably with pharmacological treatment for hypertension [14]. - Pooled data from two randomized studies on older people with elevated blood pressure showed that TM was associated with a 23% reduction in all-cause mortality and a 30% decrease in cardiovascular deaths [15-17]. - In patients with stable coronary heart disease (CHD), TM decreased both blood pressure and insulin resistance-key components of the 'metabolic syndrome' associated with many major disorders of modern society, including CHD, type 2 diabetes, and hypertension.
+- Pooled data from two randomized studies on older people with elevated blood pressure showed that TM was associated with a 23% reduction in all-cause mortality and a 30% decrease in cardiovascular deaths [15-17]. - In patients with stable coronary heart disease (CHD), TM decreased both blood pressure and insulin resistance-key components of the 'metabolic syndrome' associated with many major disorders of modern society, including CHD, type 2 diabetes, and hypertension.
 TM also increased stability of the cardiac autonomic nervous system [18]. - TM reduced carotid artery atherosclerosis compared to a control group who received health education [19-20, 427]. - TM improved functional capacity and quality of life in patients with chronic heart failure.
 TM subjects also showed reduced depression and had fewer hospitalizations [21]. - In university students, TM reduced blood pressure; decreased total psychological distress, anxiety, depression, and anger/hostility; and improved coping [22]. - In pre-hypertensive adolescents, TM decreased blood pressure at rest and during acute laboratory stress; and decreased ambulatory blood pressure during daily activity [23, 24]. - TM decreased left ventricular mass in pre-hypertensive adolescents compared to a control group receiving health education, indicating reduction of an early sign of left ventricular hypertrophy (the strongest predictor of cardiovascular mortality apart from age) [408].